 Stand up tall and place your hands on your hips with your shoulders pushed back.
 Step forward with your right leg and slowly lower your body until your front knee is bent at least 90 degrees.

 Pause, then push yourself to the starting position.

 Start in a pushup position, but bend your elbows and rest your weight on your forearms instead of your hands.
 Your body should form a straight line from your shoulders to your ankles.
 Brace your core by contracting your abs as if you are about to get punched in the gut.

 Hold this position for as long as you can.

 Lie on your right side with your legs straight.
 Prop yourself up with your left forearm so your body forms a diagonal line.
 Rest your left hand on your hip.
 Brace your abs and hold for as long as you can.
 Then switch sides and repeat.

 7 best lower back exercises to strengthen your back muscles.

 These exercises are simple and only require a few minutes a day to perform.
 However, if the pain persists or continues to get worse, see a qualified health professional.
-This post is not intended to replace medical advise.
+This post is not intended to replace medical advice.